Waztom/xchem-CAR/README.md

 ## <a name="InstallDockerCompose"></a>Install Docker Compose

-once Docker is installed also install docker compose, instructions for Mac, Windows, Linux and other options are available: https://docs.docker.com/compose/install/
+if you're using a Linux machine, once Docker is installed also install docker compose, instructions are available at: https://docs.docker.com/compose/install/

-once Docker is installed also install docker compose, instructions for Mac, Windows, Linux and other options are available: https://docs.docker.com/compose/install/
+for WSL (Winodows), you do not need to install Docker compose.

 Note with newer versions of Docker, Docker Compose is already preinstalled